Characterization for a generic construction of bent functions and its consequences: A characterization of a generic construction of bent functions

 where $G_{\omega}^*(x)=\omega_1g_1^*(x)+\omega_2g_2^*(x)+\cdots+\omega_rg_r^*(x)$.
 Hence, Item \ref{item2} of \nameref{propty} holds if and only if $(G_\omega)^*=G_{\omega}^*$ when $wt(\omega)$ is odd, and $(f+G_{\omega})^*=f^*+G_{\omega}^*$ when $wt(\omega)$ is even.
 Equivalently, the dual of the sum of any odd number of functions in $f,g_1,g_2,\ldots,g_r$ is equal to the sum of the duals of corresponding bent functions.
 This completes the proof. \end{proof}

 From the proof of Corollary \ref{corlyj}, it is easily seen that for a given Boolean function $f$ on $\mathbb{F}_{2^n}$, and an $(n,r)$-function $\phi=(\phi_1,\phi_2,\ldots,\phi_r)$, \nameref{propty} holds if and only if the sum of any odd number of functions in $f, f+\phi_1,f+\phi_2,\ldots,f+\phi_r$ is bent, and its dual is equal to the sum of the duals of corresponding bent functions.
-Namely, Theorem \ref{thlyj} is the same as Theorem \ref{thgbent}.
-So in this sense, Theorem \ref{thlyj} indeed cannot be generalized any more.
+Namely, Theorem \ref{thlyj} is another characterization of Theorem \ref{thgbent}.
 Note that Theorem \ref{thlyj} was proved by induction in \cite{Li et al.-2021}.
 Here we provide a more simple alternative proof from another perspective.

-Theorem \ref{thgbent} also allows us to deduce the following result.
+Theorem \ref{thgbent} allows us to deduce the following result.

 \begin{corollary} Let $n=2m$.
 Let $f$ and $g$ be two bent functions on $\mathbb{F}_{2^n}$.
 Let $\mu_2,\mu_3,\ldots,\mu_r\in\mathbb{F}_{2^n}^*$.
 If the following two conditions are satisfied: \begin{enumerate}[label=(\Alph*)] \item $D_{\mu_i}D_{\mu_j}f^*=0$ for any $2\leq i<j\leq r$;